Skip to Main Content

 Secondary business: Education, research, publishing

-Regions served: North and South America, Europe, Asia, and Africa
+Regions served: North and South America, Europe, Asia, and Oceania

 Accreditation outcomes:

-CARF and CARF Canada: Three-Year Accreditation, One-Year Accreditation, Provisional Accreditation, Nonaccreditation, Preliminary Accreditation
+CARF, CARF Canada, and CARF Europe: Three-Year Accreditation, One-Year Accreditation, Provisional Accreditation, Nonaccreditation, Preliminary Accreditation

 Revenue sources: Survey fees from applicant service providers, registration fees from seminars and conferences, sales of publications, contributions from International Advisory Council (IAC) members, grants from public and private agencies